Travel by train, road and boat from Central Java to Bali on our exciting new 2-week Indonesia tour

 Day 11 - Alas Purwo National Park - jeep tour

 Day tour by jeep to the nearby Alas Purwo National Park, located on a remote peninsula in the far southeastern corner of Java.
-On the itinerary is wildlife spotting, a picturesque beach, a boat trip through the mangrove swamps and, time-permitting, a visit to a turtle sanctuary.
+On the itinerary are wildlife spotting, a picturesque beach, a boat trip through the mangrove swamps and a visit to a turtle sanctuary.

 Overnight: Kalibaru Transport: Minibus, Walk, Meals: B, L,